Top Microsoft Office 365 Tools Organizations Should Be Using

-We’ve all heard enough about how Office 365 is a must-have, how it boosts collaboration, has awesome document management capabilities, saves on IT costs, gives anywhere-anytime access, is secure, etc. This maybe old and boring information; but, are you reaping the benefits of your Office 365 investment?
+We’ve all heard enough about Office 365 (now renamed Microsoft 365) tools how it boosts collaboration, has awesome document management capabilities, saves on IT costs, gives anywhere-anytime access, is secure, etc. This maybe old and boring information; but, are you reaping the benefits of your Microsoft Office 365 investment?

 Most organizations aren’t, and the reason is that they don’t want to step out of their comfort zone.
 They are “used to” doing work in a certain way and continue doing so, knowing that their methods are inefficient and clunky.
 Well, stand apart from the rest by embracing enterprise IT innovation and progress so that you can rub shoulders with the giants and not feel left behind.